danrose499/MyShape/README.md

-In this project, I recreate the __Java__ shape hierarchy with the classes MyLine, MyCircle, and MyPolygon which extend a MyShape class.
+In this project, I recreate the __Java__ shape hierarchy with the classes MyPoint, MyLine, MyCircle, MyPolygon, MyOval, MyRectangle, and MyArc which extend a MyShape class with a MyShapeInterface.

 A MyColor enum was written to allow custom RGBA colors.

 __JavaFX__ is then used to print objects of these shapes onto a canvas in chosen sizes and colors.